casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 The following prerequisites are required for this workflow:

-1. Set up all the prerequisites listed [here](../../../developers/prerequisites.md), including a [funded account](../../../developers/prerequisites.md#setting-up-an-account) and the [Casper CLI client](../../../developers/prerequisites.md#the-casper-command-line-client)
+1. Set up all the [development environment prerequisites](../../../developers/prerequisites.md), including a [funded account](../../../developers/prerequisites.md#setting-up-an-account) and the [Casper CLI client](../../../developers/prerequisites.md#the-casper-command-line-client)
 2. Complete the [Two-Party Multi-Signature Deploys](../../../resources/tutorials/advanced/two-party-multi-sig.md) workflow and set up the source account for multi-signature deploys
-3. Learn how to use the `make-deploy`, `sign-deploy`, and `send-deploy` Casper CLI client commands
-4. Understand the Casper [account-based model](../../../concepts/design/casper-design.md#accounts-head) before proceeding
+3. Understand the Casper [account-based model](../../../concepts/design/casper-design.md#accounts-head) before proceeding

 ## Session Code Required for Key Management